caspiankeyes/OpenAI-Integrations/openai-qkov-bridge.md

 ## Conclusion

-The OpenAI-QKOV Bridge provides a comprehensive framework for implementing Caspian's QK/OV attribution architecture with OpenAI models.
+The OpenAI-QKOV Bridge provides a comprehensive framework for implementing Echelon Labs's QK/OV attribution architecture with OpenAI models.
 By mapping OpenAI's transformer mechanisms to formal attribution structures, this bridge enables unprecedented transparency, interpretability, and alignment verification.

 As language models continue to advance in capability, the parallel development of interpretability infrastructure becomes increasingly essential.
 The OpenAI-QKOV Bridge represents a significant step toward transparent AI systems that can be understood, verified, and trusted.